mmimonir/dms/README.md

 # dms
 DMS is a Dealer Management System build on NodeJS.
 MySQL as Database and React in frontend.
 I build this app for learning purpose.
 But in future I will add more feature on it.
+I am working on a dealer who sale bajaj motorcycle.
+So mainly i focused on Motorcycle Management.
+It's includes all the feature about Motorcycle such as Motorcycle Sales, Service, Spare Parts, Customer Information, Sales Report, Stock Report and more.